sendecomp/veins/README.md

  ## Overview

  1 - Installation Process: Instructions taken from the official Veins site `https://veins.car2x.org/tutorial/` to install Veins + related software (Sumo, OMNeT++).
 With slight modifications/acknowledgement of potential errors.

  2 - Launching Veins: How to run a scenario in Veins, and how to launch Veins after the initial installation/launch process.

  3 - Potential GCC Isssue: Build issue resolution for problem with incorrect GCC installation.

  4 - Definitions: Some definitions for the many file types and explanations on some of the terminology used in the Veins project.

+ 5 - Repo Structure

- 5 - Useful Links
+ 6 - Useful Links

 ## 1 - Installation Process
 Full installation instructions can be found here but assumes the user is on Windows 7: https://veins.car2x.org/tutorial/.
 These instructions assume Ubuntu 22.04.1